epiglotis/ExpenseTracker-React/README.md

 # 🔭 What is this project?
   My first project created with React.
 Created to introduce myself to React Essentials such as Hooks and Props

-# 💫 How to start:
+# 💫 How to view:
-🔭 Simply write "npm start" to the terminal
+🔭 Simply write "npm start" to the terminal or click this link: https://epiglotis.github.io/ExpenseTracker-React/

 ## 🌐 Socials: